Gilandel/utils-assertor/README.md

 Multiple outputs are available:
 - orElseThrow: throws an exception if assertion is false, otherwise returns the last checked parameter,
-- isOk: get the boolean result of the assertion,
+- isOK: get the boolean result of the assertion,
 - getErrors: get the error message (java.util.Optional),
 - get: the result (java.util.Optional),
 - getNullable: the result,